DragonRidersUnite/docs-prototype-docsify/docs/API/layout.md

 # args.layout

-Layout provides apis for placing primitives on a virtual grid that's within the "safe area" across all platforms.
+Layout provides APIs for placing primitives on a virtual grid that's within the "safe area" across all platforms.
 This virtual grid is useful for rendering static controls (buttons, menu items, configuration screens, etc).

 For reference implementations, take a look at the following sample apps: